gmusic-utils/gmusic-ui.js/README.md

 - playlist `Playlist` - A [`Playlist`](#playlist) object returned from [`getAll()`](#playlistsgetall)

+**Returns:**
+- retVal `Promise` - A promise that resolves when the playlist starts playing.
+This promise can be rejected so you need to handle any errors with `.catch`

 #### `playlists.playWithTrack(playlist, track)`
 Navigates to the given playlist and plays it immediately starting at the given track

 - playlist `Playlist` - A [`Playlist`](#playlist) object returned from [`getAll()`](#playlistsgetall)
 - track `Track` - A [`Track`](#track) object from the `tracks` property of the supplied playlist

+**Returns:**
+- retVal `Promise` - A promise that resolves when the track starts playing.
+This promise can be rejected so you need to handle any errors with `.catch`

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint via `npm run lint` and test via `npm test`.